Azure-Samples/aml-adb-managed-endpoints/README.md

 After the deployment suceeded we can see the endpoint in the AML Worspace.
 All the requests will be done in a private context.
 So, ensure your application has the right network configs.

 ![](/images/endpoint-aml.jpg)

+## :exclamation: To-Do

+- Develop IaC automation to create the resources (Workspace, VNets, etc.)
+- Add DevOps Pipelines to automate the deployment
+- Demonstrate how to use MLFlow models